 Got PPI?
 Claim on it

 If you are the proud owner of payment protection insurance (PPI), now is the time to check the policy is up to scratch by making a claim.
 Policies are notoriously difficult to claim on, so good luck!
-Read How to claim your PPI compensation for some tips.
+Read How to claim your PPI compensation

 Even if you are successful a typical payout lasts just 12 months, but hopefully this will give you enough time to find another job.